Tag Archives: roofing maintenance

 When it comes to roofing tar, they are very effective at keeping your home or business cooler during those warmer months, up to twice as much as most traditional energy-star certified roofing materials.

-This means that you can save substantially on your energy bills.
-You could also see benefits from green organizations like NAHB, LEED, or others.
+The cooling means you can save substantially on your energy bills and see benefits from green organizations like NAHB, LEED, or others.

-The one drawback here is that the fumes can be quite dangerous to be around, though the effects on the environment aren’t quite as bad.
+The one drawback here is that the fumes can be pretty dangerous, but the environmental effects aren’t as harmful.

 If you do the installation yourself, be sure to wear a breathing mask to avoid those toxic fumes that could be dangerous to your health.

-Silicone is also great for saving money on energy costs.
-Even better, silicone offers protection against things like staining, dirt, and mildew.
-This gives them a distinct advantage: they will look newer over time than a tar roof.
+Silicone is also great for saving money on energy costs while offering protection against staining, dirt, and mildew.
+This gives it a distinct advantage: it will look newer over time than a tar roof.

-Any time you can save yourself, work on your roof, cleaning, or repairs, that is a victory for you and one that you should take.
+Any time you can save yourself by working on your roof, cleaning, or making repairs, that is a victory for you and one you should take.

 Aesthetic Appeal

 Still, if you can find the color that best suits your design scheme, it can match perfectly.
-Not only that, tar provides a smooth, seamless aesthetic without grooves or breaks.
+Tar provides a smooth, seamless aesthetic without grooves or breaks.

-As for silicone roofing materials, they routinely come in various colors and designs that allow you to get as specific as you want when it comes to the color of your roof.
+Silicone roofing materials routinely come in various colors and designs, allowing you to be as specific as you want about the color of your roof.

-Because of the versatility, choice of color, and ability to protect from things that may stain your roof, the advantage here goes to silicone.
+Silicone has the advantage here because of its versatility, choice of color, and ability to protect from things that may stain your roof.

-While getting different colors of roofing tar is not impossible, it is not as common as the selection for silicone roofing.
+While getting different colors of roofing tar is not impossible, it is not as common as selecting silicone roofing.

 Durability & Longevity

-Tar roofs are very durable.
-This is because they remove the seams and cracks that we generally see in roofs and create a smooth surface.
+Tar roofs are very durable because they remove the seams and cracks that we generally see in roofs and create a smooth surface.

 The latter is essential.
 Most roofs experience some level of damage that can lead to leaks or water damage in other home areas.
-With a tar roof, you limit the possibility of that happening drastically.
+With a tar roof, you drastically limit the possibility of that happening.

 As we all know, water damage is a real wild card that can wreak havoc on your home or business.

 Silicone roofing material is also very durable.
-In addition to being resistant to the damage that sunlight/UV rays can cause, it also protects against things like rain, snow, and extreme temperature changes.
+In addition to being resistant to the damage that sunlight and UV rays can cause, it also protects against rain, snow, and extreme temperature changes.

-The latter is very important in a roof, especially considering that most of us live in areas where the weather swings drastically depending on the time of the year.
+Weather resistance is a crucial factor, especially considering that most of us live in areas where the weather swings drastically depending on the time of the year.

 If you don’t have a roof that can withstand a snowstorm, you could find yourself in a pile of trouble before long.